Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Enhanced Diffusion Recovery Model

 \subsection{Diffusion-Based Imputation}

-This subsection utilizes the diffusion model to complement the missing positions by aforementioned reasons in subsection \ref{DL}.
+Incomplete $\bm{y}_0$ can also guide the generation of diffusion models by exploiting spatial-temporal correlations to complement the missing positions, as discussed in subsection \ref{DL}.
 Denote the index set of correctly observed data points as $\Omega$, and the index set of abnormal or unobserved data points as $1-\Omega$.
 In this way, the known measurements can be represented as $\Omega \odot \boldsymbol{x}$, and the unidentified data can be described as $(1-\Omega) \odot \boldsymbol{x}$.
 Evidently, in every iteration of the reconstruction process, the normal measurements should remain unchanged, while the missing entries will be imputed by the generated data.
 The distribution of imputation part of data and the combined data can be expressed as

 Additionally, in order to achieve better coordination between generated measurements and the normal observations, resampling is an appropriate enhancement method to obtain more coordinated results.
 In detail, $\boldsymbol{x}_{\tau_i}$ is obtained again by adding noises based on the denoising data $\boldsymbol{x}_{\tau_{i-1}}$, which can be represented as